AaronBeaudoin/steady-viewport/README.md

 Two simple CSS variables are added and updated by this utility when the `viewport` feature is enabled:

 - `--vw`: The viewport width, not including the vertical scrollbar if present.
-- `--vh`: The viewport height, not including the horizontal scrollbar if present, and not affected by insignificant changes to the viewport height—such as the URL navigation bar toggling in a mobile browser.
+- `--vh`: The viewport height, not including the horizontal scrollbar if present, and not affected by insignificant changes to the viewport height—such as the mobile address bar toggling.
 See the "caveat" section below for how this is implemented.

 Simply use them anywhere you would use `100vw` or `100vh`.